LOADALL: Usage

 As an example of the usefulness of these techniques, LOADALL can set up the CPU to allow access to all memory from real mode, without having to switch it into unreal mode (which requires switching into protected mode, accessing memory and finally switching back to real mode).
 Programs such as the pre-XMS versions of RAMDRIVE.SYS (1985), SMARTDRV.SYS (1986) as well as HIMEM.SYS (2.03, 1988-08-04; 2.04, 1988-08-17) drivers in MS-DOS, Uniform Software Systems' The Extender (1985) and The Connector (1985) for Lotus 1-2-3, Above Disk (1986) (a LIMulator by Above Software (formerly Tele-Ware West aka Los Angeles Securities Group) that converted hard disk space or extended memory into expanded memory), and OS/2 1.0 and 1.1 used the 286 LOADALL instruction.
 DOS 3.3 and 4.0 reserved a 102-byte buffer at 0070:0100h (which was normally occupied by DOS BIOS data) so that there was no need to save & restore it for LOADALL.
 Microsoft's EMM386.EXE special-cases both the 286 and 386 LOADALL instructions in its invalid opcode handler.
 Examination of the virtual-machine monitor code in Windows/386 2.10 shows that it uses both the 286 and the even less known 386 variant.
 Microsoft's HIMEM.SYS version 2.06 also used LOADALL to quickly copy to and from extended memory on 286 systems.

 Another interesting usage of LOADALL, laid out in the book The Design of OS/2, would have been to allow running former real-mode programs in 16-bit protected mode, as utilized by Digital Research's Concurrent DOS 286 since 1985, as well as FlexOS 286 and IBM 4680 OS since 1986.
 Marking all the descriptor caches in the GDT and LDTs "not present" would allow the operating system to trap segment-register reloads, as well as attempts at performing real-mode–specific "segment arithmetic" and emulate the desired behavior by updating the segment descriptors (LOADALL again).
 This "8086 emulation mode" for the 80286 was, however, too slow to be practical.
-The idea had to be mostly discarded, furthermore, due to errata in some early Intel 80286 processors before the E-2 stepping.
+The idea had to be mostly discarded due to errata in some early Intel 80286 processors before the E-2 stepping.
 As a result, OS/2 1.x – and Windows in "standard" mode as well – had to run DOS programs in real mode.
 Nevertheless, the idea was not lost; it led Intel to introduce the virtual 8086 mode of the 80386, allowing the implementation of "DOS boxes" at last in a relatively efficient and documented way.